 Compare their cost of staying in halls to that of renting a room in a house in the town or city your child will be studying.

-Some student halls may be catered, meaning that they cost more but will provide meals for your son or daughter; again you need to think whether this represents good value for money and whether they would spend more on food if left to their own devices?
+Some student halls may be catered, meaning that they cost more but will provide meals for your son or daughter.
+Work out whether they would spend more on food if left to their own devices.

 Your son or daughter may also be able to cut the costs of student accommodation by volunteering as a warden, although this is not always open to undergraduate students.